adr/madr/docs/decisions/adr-template.md

 nav_order: 100
 title: ADR Template

-# These are an optional element.
+# These are optional elements.
 Feel free to remove any of them.
 # status: {proposed | rejected | accepted | deprecated | … | superseded by [ADR-0005](0005-example.md)}
 # date: {YYYY-MM-DD when the decision was last updated}
 # deciders: {list everyone involved in the decision}